I am. heavy. It’s hot and I’m carrying Sunday on my back like an unwanted passenger. I can feel the sun moving across the sky in my chest.

 “Look, maybe I’m just upset because I used to be you.”

 I say this experimentally, like I’m trying it out on my tongue to test the validity of it.
-“I’m trying to keep hold of who I am, but it’s like trying to hold on to a live fish.
+“I’m trying to keep hold of who I am, but it’s like .
 I’m going to drop it soon.
 I’m going to hit the ground.”

 Instead, I close my eyes, turn my face towards the sky, and let the setting sun dance specks across the inside of my eyelids.
 My ghost doesn’t look, she doesn’t know I’m here, but maybe she feels the sun set in her stomach the same way that I do.
 Maybe she swallows it down her throat to pitch the world into darkness.
 Maybe the stars reflect her eyes and not the other way around.